shabtronic/Teensy-MutiFX/README.md

 - VU Meters - usb in,line in and audio out working
 - LVGL TileView for separate FX UIs, scrolls with encoder

-Code style is wildcat frenzy - so it's currently a complete mess :) - early days until everything falls into place and refactoring to a neat and tidy system.
+Code style is "wildcat frenzy" - so it's currently a complete mess :) - early days until everything falls into place and refactoring to a neat and tidy system.
 Code is un-optimized, but Teensy 4.1 is a beastly MCU!, even at 600mhz Reverse-O-Tron uses 90 delay taps and 18 Allpass filters - takes around 17% APU - completely unoptimized.

 FX/Features Planned: